 The principal place of business of the Company is located at Suite G-01, Ground Floor, Plaza Permata, No. 6, Jalan Kampar, 50400 Kuala Lumpur.
+With effect from 10 April 2019, the Company's principal place of business has been relocated to No.18, Jalan Balam, 51100 Kuala Lumpur.

 The registered office of the Company is located at Suite 10.03, Level 10, The Gardens South Tower, Mid Valley City, Lingkaran Syed Putra, 59200 Kuala Lumpur.
+With effect from 20 July 2018, the Company's registered office has been relocated to Suite 10.02, Level 10, The Gardens South Tower, Mid Valley City, Lingkaran Syed Putra, 59200 Kuala Lumpur.

 The principal activity of the Company is investment holding.
 The principal activities of its subsidiary companies are disclosed in Note 7 to the financial statements.
-There have been no significant changes in the nature of these activities of the Company and its subsidiary companies during the financial year.
+There have been no significant changes in the nature of these activities of the Company and its subsidiary companies during the financial year except for on 1 April 2018, the license agreement for health and beauty care business under the brand name of HABA has discontinued due to the expiry of the Distribution Agreement with HABA, Japan.